 Even relatively modest policies that stop far short of overthrowing capitalism have provoked a massive backlash from corporate interests.
 After Seattle tried adopting a $48 million per year tax earlier this spring on large companies to address homelessness, Amazon halted construction on a new office tower and successfully pressured the city council to repeal the tax.

 “I certainly do feel right now that the state is a tool of the capitalist class,” Maria Svart, the national director of the DSA, told me.
-“The only way to deal with that is to build an organized movement that’s broad enough, deep enough, and strong enough to withstand that.”
+“The only way to deal with that is to build an organised movement that’s broad enough, deep enough, and strong enough to withstand that.”
 At a certain point, she thinks, the balance of power will shift decisively towards this movement.
 And that, in theory, is when you could begin the process of ending capitalism.

 The question is whether that point will ever be reached—and if the current wave of supposedly socialist politicians actually support this goal.
 Back when he was running for the Democratic presidential nomination, Sanders told Time that “I don’t believe government should own the means of production, but I do believe that the middle class and the working families who produce the wealth of America deserve a fair deal.”
 Salazar, the recently elected socialist in New York, told Jacobin that campaigning on the “abolition of private property” is “not very realistic.”
 Ocasio-Cortez was recently criticized by the New York City DSA for endorsing Democratic Governor Andrew Cuomo after he withstood a left-wing primary challenge from Cynthia Nixon.

-When I asked Tlaib, who was endorsed by the Greater Detroit DSA, what she thinks about the wider socialist worldview, she told me, “I’m a member of a lot of organizations; for me I’ve always pushed back on these labels.”
+When I asked Tlaib, who was endorsed by the Greater Detroit DSA, what she thinks about the wider socialist worldview, she told me, “I’m a member of a lot of organisations; for me I’ve always pushed back on these labels.”

 This ambiguity about revolutionary economic change sometimes causes socialist activists to question politicians who claim the socialist label.
 When Black Socialists of America met with Ocasio-Cortez this summer, Z pointed out to her that “most Leftists we talk to and are active with—particularly Black American ones—don’t like or trust politicians (ourselves included).”
 Z went on: “While your platform and policy proposals are absolutely exceptional, we’re not confident that you have a full, cohesive understanding of what Socialism is or entails, how we are to achieve it, or the base elements of what it would look like in real life.”

-Sunkara told me he doesn’t think politicians like Ocasio-Cortez are a “one-to-one representation of where most democratic socialist activists and organizations are at.”
+Sunkara told me he doesn’t think politicians like Ocasio-Cortez are a “one-to-one representation of where most democratic socialist activists and organisations are at.”
 But he still thinks it’s useful for the socialist cause to have politicians like her in power.
 “It’s a sign that we’re creating an environment where what’s mainstream is being pushed further to the left,” he said.

 But What About Venezuela?